it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

   * <Glassfish home>/glassfish/domains/domain1/config/logback.xml
   * <Glassfish home>/glassfish/domains/domain1/config/logging.properties
   * <Glassfish home>/glassfish/domains/domain1/domain.xml
 #.
+Edit the LOG_DIR variable definition in the ``eccService/src/main/resources/logback.xml`` or ``WEB-INF/classes/logback.xml`` file to set the location of the ECC log file.
+#.
 Start the default Glassfish domain and database.
 #.
 Deploy the two WAR files from the thirdPartyLibs folder and ``eccService/target/EccService-2.1.war``.
 #.
 Copy the owlim-lite jar from thirdPartyLibs into the WEB-INF/lib folder of the unpacked ECC service.